 This is a copy of the "Layout of the Garden of Remembrance."
 It was taken from the Hospital's official burial register, prior to those records being transferred to the Lancashire Archives.

-Please note that the Garden of Remembrance was developed in a south to north direction, that is towards the central path rather than away from it, contrary to suggestions made in recent planning submissions.
+Please note that the Garden of Remembrance was developed in a south to north direction, that is towards the central path rather than away from it, contrary to suggestions made in some planning submissions.

 Looking East through the Lych Gate around 1978.
 Immediately to the right , you can see two gravestones of the Booth Hall babies.
-In the mid distance the many rows of white gravestones in the C of E section to the right of the central path and the RC section to the left can be clearly seen In the distance, the stone cross at the centre of the QMMH section of the cemetery is clearly visible.
-Immediately behind the Booth Hall babies gravestones you will see a small area where the soil appears to have been disturbed.
+In the mid distance the many rows of white gravestones in the C of E section to the right of the central path and the RC section to the left can be clearly seen.
+In the far distance, the stone cross at the centre of the QMMH section of the cemetery is clearly visible.
+Immediately behind the Booth Hall babies gravestones you will see an area where the soil appears to have been disturbed.
 This is an early picture of the Garden of Remembrance where 211 former patients and staff were known to have been interred between 1977 and 1989..

 The Bill Edwardson photo

-This is a photograph of Bill Edwardson a former senior member of Hospital staff looking at the grave of Robert McClennan.
+This is a photograph of Bill Edwardson, a former senior member of Hospital staff looking at the grave of Robert McClennan.
 Also visible are the gravestones of Gordon Webb and Robert Eastwood.
-These 3 were part of the group of babies known as the Booth Hall babies who died at Calderstones in September 1939.
+These 3 children were part of the group of babies known as the Booth Hall babies who died at Calderstones in September 1939.
 Immediately behind Bill, the square outline of the Garden of Remembrance is clearly visible and it was here that at least 211 former patients and staff were known to have been interred between 1977 and 1989.
 In the mid-distance, beyond the central circle, the rows of gravestones in the C of E section are clearly visible.

 The recent discovery

-This .photo was taken during the winter of 1977 and has been seen by lots of people over the past 2 years.
-However, only very recently was the small mound of raised soil on the left hand side of the picture recognised as being significant It is exactly the same area as Bill Edwardson's photos and the testimonies of Gordon Hartley and Ian Furber.
+This .photo was taken during the winter of 1977 and has been seen by lots of people over the past 3 years.
+However, only recently was the small mound of raised soil on the left hand side of the picture recognised as being significant It is exactly the same area as Bill Edwardson's photos and the testimonies of Gordon Hartley and Ian Furber.